Don (2022 film): Plot

-Chakaravarthi, a famous film director, is desperately trying to make it to college.
-As he drives, he narrates the story of his college days.
+Chakaravarthi, a famous Film Director, is desperately trying to make it to Best Engineering College in Coimbatore from Munnar.
+As Chakaravarthi drives, he narrates the story of his school days and his college days.

-In the past, Chakaravarthi's father, Ganesan, is a strict man who cares a lot about Chakaravarthi's studies and wants him to be a civil engineer.
-But Chakaravarthi hates studying and lies to his father about his test scores.
-At the same time, Chakaravarthi falls in love with Angaiyarkanni, alias Angu.
-Initially, she avoids him but soon reciprocates his feelings.
-However, they go their separate ways after Ganesan and Angu's father confront Chakaravarthi's and Angu's relationship since Chakaravarthi claims Angu is just his friend to avoid his father bashing him up.
+During Chakaravarthi's school days, Chakaravarthi's father, Ganesan, is very strict who cares a lot about Chakaravarthi's studies and Ganesan wants Chakaravarthi to become a civil engineer.
+But Chakaravarthi hates studying, he fails in examinations and he lies to his father about his examination marks.
+At the same time, Chakaravarthi falls in love with Angaiyarkanni.
+Initially, she avoids him but soon she reciprocates his love.
+However, they both go their separate ways after Ganesan and Angaiyarkanni's father confront Chakaravarthi's and Angaiyarkanni's relationship since Chakaravarthi claims Angaiyarkanni is just his friend to avoid his father bashing him up.

-Chakaravarthi joins BEC (Best Engineering College) in Coimbatore.
-However, the college's disciplinarian professor, Bhoominathan, whom the students fear and hate, ruins his expectations of enjoying college life.
+Chakaravarthi joins Best Engineering College in Coimbatore.
+However, the Best Engineering College's Disciplinarian Professor, Bhoominathan, whom the students fear and hate, ruins his expectations of enjoying college life.
 Chakaravarthi constructs a plan to send Bhoominathan away to be a visiting professor at St. Paul's University in Russia so that students can be happy.
-This earns him the nickname of "Don" of the college.
-Meanwhile, Chakaravarthi meets Angu again, who is also a part of BEC.
-Angu befriends Lilly, a first-year student, despite his attempts to woo her.
-Lilly explains to Chakravarthi that, after the incident in their school days, Angu's father stopped talking to her.
+This earns Chakaravarthi nickname of "Don" of the Best Engineering College.
+Meanwhile, Chakaravarthi meets Angaiyarkanni again, who is also a part of Best Engineering College in Coimbatore.
+Angaiyarkanni's best friend Lilly, a first-year student, despite Chakaravarthi's attempts to woo Angaiyarkanni.
+Lilly explains to Chakaravarthi that, after the incident happened between Chakaravarthi and Angaiyarkanni in their school days, Angaiyarkanni's father stopped talking to Angaiyarkanni.

-Chakaravarthi successfully patches them up after creating a short film and ends it on an emotional note with Angu's father and Angu reconciling.
-Angu is impressed and reciprocates her feelings.
-Amidst this, Bhoominathan unexpectedly returns from Russia after two months and discovers that Chakaravarthi sent him there.
-In revenge, his assistant photographs Chakaravarthi and Angu at the Taj Mahal.
-Bhoominathan uses it to complain to Killivallavan, the BEC chairman.
-Chakaravarthi, in return, presents a picture of Bhoominathan with Miss Swetha at the Taj Mahal.
+Chakaravarthi successfully patches them up after creating a short film and ends it on an emotional note with Angaiyarkanni's father and Angaiyarkanni reconciling.
+Angaiyarkanni is impressed and reciprocates her feelings.
+Amidst this, Bhoominathan unexpectedly returns from Russia after 2 months and Bhoominathan discovers that Chakaravarthi sent him Russia.
+In revenge, Bhoominathan's assistant photographs clicks photo of Chakaravarthi and Angaiyarkanni at the Taj Mahal.
+Bhoominathan uses it to complaint to Killivallavan, the Best Engineering College's Chairman.
+Chakaravarthi, in return, presents a photo of Bhoominathan and Swetha Miss at the Taj Mahal.
 It gains the wrath of Killivallavan, who is disappointed in Bhoominathan.